xcvzmoon/dms-toolkit-rs/ARCHITECTURE.md

 - **Output Formatting**: Separates sheets with double newlines and trims the final output.

+#### ImageHandler (`src/handlers/image.rs`)

+The `ImageHandler` extracts text from images using OCR (Optical Character Recognition).
+It:

+- **MIME Type Support**: Handles various image formats:
+  - `image/jpeg` / `image/jpg`: JPEG images
+  - `image/png`: PNG images
+  - `image/gif`: GIF images
+  - `image/bmp`: BMP images
+  - `image/tiff`: TIFF images
+  - `image/webp`: WebP images

+- **OCR Engine Initialization**:
+  - Loads pre-trained OCR models (text detection and recognition models) at handler creation
+  - Uses the `ocrs` library with `rten` runtime for model execution
+  - Models are loaded from files in the project root: `text-detection-model.rten` and `text-recognition-model.rten`

+- **Image Processing Pipeline**:
+  1. **Image Loading**: Reads image bytes and decodes them using the `image` library
+  2. **Format Conversion**: Converts the image to RGB8 format for OCR processing
+  3. **Text Detection**: Uses the detection model to identify regions containing text (word bounding boxes)
+  4. **Text Line Finding**: Groups detected words into text lines
+  5. **Text Recognition**: Uses the recognition model to convert detected text regions into actual text strings
+  6. **Text Assembly**: Combines all recognized text lines with newlines

+- **Output Formatting**:
+  - Returns extracted text with each line separated by newlines
+  - If no text is found, returns "No text found in image"
+  - Trims leading/trailing whitespace from the final output

+- **Error Handling**: Provides descriptive error messages for each stage of the OCR pipeline (image loading, decoding, OCR processing).

 ### Models Module (`src/models/`)

 The models module defines the data structures used for input and output.